 The units you hold in a fund do not give you any interest in any particular asset of that fund.
-This means that you cannot, for example, request or require us, or the Supervisor, to transfer to you any asset of a fund.
+This means that you cannot, for example, request or require us, or The New Zealand Guardian Trust Company Limited as the supervisor of the Scheme (Supervisor), to transfer to you any asset of a fund.
 Generally speaking, you can only access the value of your investment in a fund by withdrawing the units that you hold in that fund.